jinujd/crudman-nestjs/README.md

 - model (required): Entity class.
 - relations (optional): '*' | string[] | { include?: string[]; exclude?: string[] }.
 - getRelations(req,res,cfg) (optional): Promise<string[] | { include?: string[]; exclude?: string[] } | '*' | undefined> | (string[] | { include?: string[]; exclude?: string[] } | '*' | undefined).
+  - Semantics:
+    - '*' → include all relations by default.
+    - string[] → include only the listed relations.
+    - { include } → include only the listed relations.
+    - { exclude } → include all except the listed relations.
 - filtersWhitelist (optional): string[].
 If not provided, all entity columns are allowed (derived from repository metadata).
 - sortingWhitelist (optional): string[].
 If not provided, all entity columns are allowed (derived from repository metadata).
 - orderBy (optional): Array<[field, "ASC"|"DESC"]>.